About Frederick Law Olmsted National Historic Site

 Operating Hours

 Hours for the visitor center and house at Frederick Law Olmsted National Historic Site vary by season.
 The grounds are open year-round, dawn to dusk.
 In the summer, the site is open Thursday to Sunday.
-In the spring and fall, the site is open Fridays and Saturdays.
+In the spring, the site is open Fridays and Saturdays.
 During the winter season, the house is closed to the public, with tours available by appointment only.

 Activities